ralstonraphael/SQL_Project_Data_Job_Analysis/README.md

 The data analytics field has experienced tremendous growth in recent years, with organizations across all sectors recognizing the value of data-driven decision making.
 ## Key Questions Answered

-1. What are the highest-paying Data Analyst jobs?
+1. What are the highest-paying Remote Data Analyst jobs?
 2. What skills do top-paying Data Analyst roles require?
 3. Which skills are most in-demand for Data Analysts?
 4. Which skills correlate with the highest salaries?